jonush/apollo-backend/README.md

 ## Authentication

 The Apollo API uses JWT for authentication.
-After creating an account and logging in with credentials, a JWT will be generated.
+After creating an account and logging in with credentials, a JWT will be auto-generated.

 <details>